Banks That Offer Reverse Mortgages in 2024

 - Since FHA insures nearly 99% of reverse mortgages through the Home Equity Conversion Mortgage (HECM) program, there is no real advantage to choosing a bank over a non-bank lender or broker for a reverse mortgage.

-- Most large national banks left the reverse mortgage market in 2012, citing regulatory challenges from Dodd-Frank and the lack of financial assessment guidelines at that time.
+- Most large national banks left the reverse mortgage market in 2012, citing regulatory challenges from Dodd-Frank and the lack of financial assessment guidelines.

-- Today, smaller banks may still offer reverse mortgages, typically working as correspondents with larger wholesale reverse mortgage lenders.
+- Smaller banks may still offer reverse mortgages, typically working as correspondents with larger wholesale reverse mortgage lenders.

 Where can I get more information about reverse mortgages?